Cooling system circulation guide

 Water pump noise symptoms

-• Grinding or rough bearing noise.
+• ✓Grinding or rumbling bearing noise.

-• Noise changes when engine revs rise.
+• ✓Noise changes when the engine revs rise.

-• Coolant leak appears near the same area.
+• ✓Coolant leak appears near the same area.

 Water pump or thermostat fault?